Andreas Maxsø: Brøndby

 Maxsø joined Brøndby IF on a four-year contract on 9 September 2019.
 On 15 September, he made his Superliga-debut for Brøndby in a 4–2 home win over his former team, Nordsjælland.
 On 25 September, Maxsø scored his first goal for Brøndby, a vital equalizer in extra time in the Danish Cup against Skive IK.
 The match ended in a 3–2 win for Brøndby.
-Throughout the fall, he established himself as a leading figure in the central defense of manager Niels Frederiksen's 3-5-2 formation and stabilising a formerly struggling defense together with fellow defenders Sigurd Rosted and Hjörtur Hermannsson.
+Throughout the fall, he established himself as a leading figure in the central defense of manager Niels Frederiksen's 3–5–2 formation and stabilising a formerly struggling defense together with fellow defenders Sigurd Rosted and Hjörtur Hermannsson.
 In late January 2020, after the departure of Kamil Wilczek, Maxsø was named club captain after having only been at the club for six months.
 He scored his first Superliga-goal for Brøndby on 28 June against his former club Nordsjælland, a penalty, as they won 2–0.
 His performances led to him being named as the Danish Superliga Player of the Month for June 2020.

 On 11 December 2020, Maxsø received the award of Brøndby Player of the Year 2020, beating out fellow nominees Anthony Jung and Morten Frendrup.
 He scored his third goal – another penalty – for the club on 7 March 2021 in a 2–1 win in the New Firm over Copenhagen.
 On 24 May 2021, Maxsø lifted Brøndby's first league title in 16 years after a 2–0 win over Nordsjælland.

 In July 2021, Maxsø agreed to personal terms and was a medical away from signing with Russian Premier League club Rostov, but the move fell through after the club had hired new manager Yury Syomin who preferred a four-man defense and had, as a consequence, opted to sign Bastos on loan instead.
 Maxsø would instead stay at Brøndby, and made his European debut for the club on 17 August in a 2–1 away loss to Red Bull Salzburg in the first leg of the play-off round of the UEFA Champions League.
 In the return leg, he scored his first goal of the season in another 2–1 loss.

 Colorado Rapids

 On 27 January 2023, Maxsø signed with Major League Soccer side Colorado Rapids on a three-year deal with a club-held option for the 2026 season.
 Maxsø became the first defender to sign a designated player contract with the Rapids and is also classified as an international player for MLS roster purposes.
 Maxsø made his debut for the Rapids starting in a 4–0 defeat to Seattle Sounders FC on 26 February 2023.
+On 26 November 2025, the team declined Maxsø's contract option.

+Kalba

+On 8 February 2026, Maxsø joined Emirati side Kalba.

 International career

 Maxsø represented Denmark U19s in 2013 and made his debut for Denmark U21s in 2015.

-He made his debut for the Denmark national team on 11 November 2020 in an friendly against Sweden.
+He made his debut for the Denmark national team on 11 November 2020 in a friendly against Sweden.